A Website That Works is a Website that Produces Prospects

 If you don’t have online quotes and the person doesn’t want to call, you also want to allow for “shy conversions”.
 Why do people type their information in…instead of just calling you?
 I don’t know- but they do…and if you handle these properly, it can save you a lot of time.
 Don’t tell them they are doing your data entry work for you…just let it happen.
 The easier and more compelling your interfaces are, the more information you are likely to get from prospective customers.

-The last several engagement items we covered all lead to 2 important factors: time spent on your site, and engagement with your site (clicks, calls, data, etc).
+The last several engagement items we covered all lead to two important factors: time spent on your site and engagement with your site.
 In search engines, the rich get richer.
-You may have noticed the cycle referenced on our home page.
-This is more than a promotional gimmick- this the reality of the way traffic cycles accelerates.. or tanks.
-If more people engage your site more often, you move up.
-If few people spend little time, you will have a ceiling on your SEO- even if all of the site structure elements are solid.
-If you have good SEO and no engagement, you get no interactions.
-If you have good engagement and CTAs but no traffic, it doesn’t do you much good.
+When the search robots notice people spending more time on your site and using your site, they are more likely to send more users to your site.
+As more people engage, you move up.
+If few people spend little time, you will have a ceiling on your SEO- even if all of the technical elements are optimized.
+If you have good SEO but your site isn’t engaging, you might get some traffic, but no interactions.
+If you have good engagement but no traffic, it doesn’t do you much good.
 The trick is to get each of these wheels turning at the same time.

-Promotion - Let Large Audiences Know What a Valuable Resource Your Website Is
+Promotion - Let Large Audiences Know Your Website is Useful

 All of the promotion of your site is done elsewhere online…and even in person through word of mouth and other very traditional networking processes.
 The most important thing is to make sure that what you are promoting matches what the prospect expects to see when they interact with your brand and your website.
-That is true whether you run an ad on Google or you strike up a conversation with someone in the grocery store…with your mask on, of course!
+That is true whether you run an ad on Google or you strike up a conversation with someone in the grocery store.